-Titus Canyon Trail is a 6 mile moderately trafficked out and back trail located near Death Valley, CA that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from October until April.
-Dogs are also able to use this trail but must be kept on leash.
+Titus Canyon Trail is a 23.7 mile moderately trafficked point-to-point trail located near Death Valley, CA that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible from October until April.
+Dogs are also able to use this trail.

 I love, love, love Titus Canyon.
 If you're driving this, it is a 26-mile off-road trip that takes you through gorgeous desert country and ends with stunning high canyons on either side of the road.
 It's a must see for any trip to Death Valley--just be sure to check the road conditions with the park rangers to ensure that your high axle vehicle won't get stuck; also be sure to know how to change a tire because flat tires can happen any time on these back roads.
 You can also hike Titus Canyon, but hey, why hike it when there's this awesome 26-mile one way dirt road that offers you so much!!
 Not for the faint of heart, and not for the family sedan.
 And as always in the desert, travel with tons of water in your car and some food.